arangodb/arangojs/README.md

 #### database.dropCollection(collectionName, callback)

-Removes the collection with the given *collectionName* from the database.
+Deletes the collection with the given *collectionName* from the database.

 #### database.truncate([excludeSystem,] callback)